Supply-side Policies | Notes

 1. The government could increase spending on infrastructure.

-2. For example, the government has spent £40 billion so far on HS2.
+2. For example, the government have spent £40 billion so far on HS2.

 Lower corporation taxes

-7. This can be illustrated by a right shift in the long run aggregate supply curve.
+5. This causes a right shift in the long run aggregate supply curve.

 Lower income taxes

-7. Overall, businesses are able to produce more when all factors of production are fully employed.
+4. An increase in the number of skilled workers in the economy would boost productivity, which would allow businesses to produce more when all factors of production are fully employed.

-9. This can be illustrated by a right shift in the long run aggregate supply curve.
+5. This causes a right shift in the long run aggregate supply curve.

 Cut in welfare payments

-1. The government could reduce welfare payments by reducing unemployment benefits or increasing the pension age.
+1. The government could reduce welfare payments such as Jobseekers Allowance, or they could incease the pension age.

-2. This increases the incentive for more people to enter the workforce.
+2. This increases the incentive for people to enter the workforce.

-7. This can be illustrated by a right shift in the long run aggregate supply curve.
+5. This leads to an increase in productive potential which causes a right shift in the long run aggregate supply curve.

 What are the downsides of most supply-side policies?